opensesamemedia/syncstage-docs/docs/ios/sdk-methods.md

 ```

 #### Turn on / off noise cancellation
 Turns on / off noise cancellation.
+This filter is applied on the transmitter (e.g. microphone).

 ```swift
 func toggleNoiseCancellation(enabled: Bool)